So, curious person, we meet again. If you don't see the answer to your questions here, you can contact me!

 Q: Do you ship to other countries?

 A: Yes.
 If you go to the design you want on Etsy, and look below the image at a tab called "Shipping & Policies", under "Payment & Methods" is a nifty little drop-down menu that should show your country and how much it costs to ship.
 I typically ship prints Internationally in a box, to prevent damage during shipping & Customs.
 Some countries are grouped together, like the European Union.
-If you don't know if you are in the European Union or one of the other groupings, you can look it up easily.
+If you don't know if you are in the European Union or one of the other groupings, you can easily look it up.

 Q: I don't see the art-design-print I want offered on your Etsy site.